fred-lab/Ansiblepy/README.md

 # Pihole & Openvpn
 To connect to my home network from outside, I can use Openvpn to reach my private network.
 Openvpn is bound to the Pihole's DNS, so ads are filtered.

+## Pihole
+My ISP modem don't allow me to use a custom DNS & use the Pi as a DHCP server don't work, so I use a static IP on each of my device and specify the LAN IP adress of the Pi as DNS to use.

+## Openvpn
 1 - On the ISP Modem, redirect all the trafic from the port 1194/UDP to the LAN IP of the raspeberry Pi.

 2 - I use the kylemanna's Openvpn docker image, with a docker-compose, link to the doc : https://github.com/kylemanna/docker-openvpn/blob/master/docs/docker-compose.md